 3. Stop, Breathe, and Think offers a short meditation focused on breathing.
 Try this three-minute exercise.

-4. This guided meditation session is an intermediate length—20 minutes—perfect to try during your lunch break or before you start another hectic day.
+4. This guided meditation session is an intermediate length of —20 minutes—perfect to try during your lunch break or before you start another hectic day.

 5. This 12-minute meditation is another helpful, guided lesson you can participate in on YouTube.